What does CPR stand for ?

 CPR is taught on First Aid courses.
 Knowing when and how to perform CPR can save lives.

-The answer is to participate in an approved First Aid course to learn the necessary skills from a qualified instructor.
+The best way to learn how to do CPR is to participate in an approved First Aid course taught by a qualified instructor.

 The CPR techniques demonstrated in the following First Aid video have been made available on the internet via YouTube.
 The video demonstrates how to perform CPR on human adults.
 Different advice and training videos are available for children, babies and pets (dogs and cats).